-- Effective Communicator: Comprehends and conducts timely and professional communication with all stakeholders and interested students.
+- Effective Communicator: Comprehends and conducts timely and professional communication with all faculty/staff and interested students.

-- Aware: Understands and knows the regular operations needed to maintain a well-run organization.
-Knows what is happening with the group at all times, such as problems, dates of function, etc.
+- Aware: Understands the regular operations needed to maintain a well-run organization.
+Knows what is happening with the organization at all times, such as problems, dates of function, etc.

 - Dedicated: Willing to assist the organization when necessary.
-Enjoys being associated with the group and is very involved.
+Enjoys being associated with the organization and is very involved.

-- Educated: Familiar with the rules, policies, and regulations of the university and the operational documents of the organization.
+- Educated: Familiar with the rules, policies, and regulations of the university, as well as bylaws of the organization.

-- Respected: Earned respect through being trustworthy, honest, and demonstrating a genuine interest in the welfare of the group.
+- Respected: Earned respect through being trustworthy, honest, and demonstrating a genuine interest in the welfare of the organization.
 Makes good decisions.